toliaqat/xenon-wiki/Hosting-Custom-Services-On-DCP.md

-# Hosting custom DCP services
+# Hosting custom Xenon services

-The DCP framework comes with a set of core services but it is meant as general hosting framework, where authors create a set of services, package them in a JAR, then start them using either a custom host, invoked from the command line, or through dynamic loading.
+The Xenon framework comes with a set of core services but it is meant as general hosting framework, where authors create a set of services, package them in a JAR, then start them using either a custom host, invoked from the command line, or through dynamic loading.

-Please first take a look at the [example service tutorial](./dcp-Example-Service-Tutorial) to get an idea on how to build and interact with DCP services.
+Please first take a look at the [example service tutorial](./dcp-Example-Service-Tutorial) to get an idea on how to build and interact with Xenon services.

 # Creating a custom host JAR

-To start a DCP process, with custom services, you need to follow these steps
+To start a Xenon process, with custom services, you need to follow these steps

  1. create a new JAR that represents your host.
- 1. add the DCP jar as a dependency
+ 1. add the Xenon jar as a dependency
  1. add a custom host class, that derives from ServiceHost
  1. Override the start() method and start the core services
  1. Start any additional services you created.